 - 1. Documents: (Policies, directives, forms, files, records, etc.)

-- 1. FDC Procedure 602.053 Prison Rape Prevention, Detection, and Response
+- 1. FDC Procedure 602.053 Prison Rape: Prevention, Detection, and Response

 - 2. FDC Inmate Orientation Handbook

 - 3. FDC Form NI1-120 Sexual Abuse Awareness Brochure

-- 4. Memorandum of Agreement between The Florida Department of Corrections and Peace River Center for Personal Development
+- Contract between the Florida Department of Corrections and Another Way, Inc.

 - 2. Interviews:

 - 1. Specialized staff

 - 2. Random incarcerated individuals

-- 3. Targeted incarcerated individuals
+- Targeted incarcerated individuals

 - 3. Site Review Observations:

 - 1. Housing units

 - 2. Kiosks

 115.53(a).
-The facility provided information from FDC Procedure 602.053 Prison Rape - Prevention, Detection, and Response in the PAQ.
+The facility provided information from FDC Procedure 602.053 - Prison Rape: Prevention, Detection, and Response in the PAQ.
 The procedure states that any incarcerated individual who alleges sexual abuse will be advised of the right to have a victim advocate present during the forensic examination and/or the investigative interview.
 Also, victims will be offered support services by means of a mailing address and/or telephone numbers to local community support group organizations.
 The auditor was also provided the FDC Inmate Orientation Handbook.
 In the Handbook, the incarcerated individuals are advised that communication with victim advocacy services will be kept confidential, except information that requires mandatory reporting, such as if the incarcerated individual intends to harm himself or someone else.
-The incarcerated individual is also advised that if the incarcerated individual must sign a release of information first.
+The incarcerated individual is also advised that if the incarcerated individual is asking the advocate to report the PREA allegation, the incarcerated individual must sign a release of information first.
 FDC does not house persons detained solely for civil immigration purposes, so this provision does not apply.

-During the onsite phase of the audit, the auditor interviewed 23 random incarcerated individuals.
-21 of the 23 incarcerated individuals interviewed could explain to the auditor the available support and advocacy services.
-They knew that these services were available if someone were a victim of sexual abuse, but also knew they could contact someone outside because they had read it on the sexual abuse signs.
+During the onsite phase of the audit, the auditor interviewed 22 random incarcerated individuals.
+21 of the 22 incarcerated individuals interviewed could explain to the auditor the available support and advocacy services.
+They knew that these services were available if someone was a victim of sexual abuse, but also knew they could contact someone outside because they had read it on the sexual abuse signs.
 They did not know the phone number or address but knew it was posted on the signs.
 None of the incarcerated individuals had used the services.
-The other two incarcerated individuals were not aware of those services.
-The auditor interviewed five incarcerated individuals who had reported sexual abuse.
-All five incarcerated individuals were given the opportunity to contact a victim advocate and they chose not to.
+The auditor interviewed four incarcerated individuals who had reported sexual abuse.
+All four incarcerated individuals were given the opportunity to contact a victim advocate and they chose not to.
 They told the auditor they saw no reason to talk with someone but knew they could do that.
 Based on this analysis, the auditor finds the facility in compliance with this provision.